jazzband/django-admin-sortable/README.md

 ### Models
 To add sortability to a model, you need to inherit `SortableMixin` and at minimum, define:

-- The field which should be used for ordering, which must be one of the integer fields defined in Django's ORM:
+- The field which should be used for `Meta.ordering`, which must resolve to one of the integer fields defined in Django's ORM:
  - `PositiveIntegerField`
  - `IntegerField`
  - `PositiveSmallIntegerField`
  - `SmallIntegerField`
  - `BigIntegerField`
-- An `order_field_name` string that is synonymous to the field used for ordering (defaults to 'order' for backwards compatibility). *This field is not required if your ordering field is named "order".*
-- The `ordering` option on your model's `Meta` class, which should be the same as the `order_field_name`

-For a smoother admin experience, I recommend setting the field to `editable=False` and adding indexing to the field you use for ordering.
+- `Meta.ordering` **must only contain one value**, otherwise, your objects will not be sorted correctly.
+- It is recommended that you set `editable=False` and `db_index=True` on the field defined in `Meta.ordering` for a seamless Django admin experience and faster lookups on the objects.

 Sample Model: